dreamcatcher-tech/network/Inbox/2024-07-24 1002 syncing assistants.md

 Compare the oid of the agent file now, with the oid that is stored.

 Needs to detect out of sync agent files with the main branch.

+When the user is making modifications to local files, that is what matters.
+So the hash of the file, and the hash of the tools matter.

+agenthash is the oid of the agent file, and the hash of the tool object, hashed together.
+Registry would hold the agenthash mapped to the assistantid